shruti-kumawat17/LocalRepo/README.md

-# this is my Locl repo
+# this is my Local repo